About Me

 Independent Reviewer

-Numbers in brackets indicate how many manuscripts were reviewed.
-A “0” indicates that the invitation was accepted, but no review assignment has been made yet.
-Total: 14.
+Numbers in brackets indicate the number of manuscripts reviewed and the character count of all reviews, respectively.
+A “0” means the invitation was accepted, but no review assignment has been made yet.
+Total reviews: 28.

 Teaching